Gibit1/Regression-_Project-Agric-_Sector-/README.md

 ### Link To Presentation / Visual Summary_

-For a quick overview of the project insights, view the presentation here.
-(Replace # with the actual link if available)
+For a quick overview of the project insights, view the presentation here. (attached to this Repo)

 ### Project Manager / Contributor:
 Akona Ciko | Akona.Ciko@fnb.co.za / Akonaciko1@gmail.com | Gibit1 (GitHub username)